 You have to thoroughly test your campaign outputs in a variety of scenarios to catch things the campaign tester missed.
 Our advice is to create a test plan with lots of odd scenarios, run through all the tests as an end user, and be prepared to fix some things in your campaigns you didn’t expect.

-Overall, we’re very happy with Infusionsoft (Keep Max) functionality for our SME clients.
+Overall, we’re very happy with Infusionsoft (Keep Max) functionality.
 The platform is stable and most of the bugs have been worked out, so you can focus on automating and running your business.